-To really hone in on those cajun flavors I made a quick infused oil by cooking down the southern trinity, onions, bell peppers, and celery and then adding oil and lots of spices like smoked paprika, cayenne pepper, red chili flakes, and cumin.
+I made a quick infused oil by cooking down the southern trinity, onions, bell peppers, and celery and then adding oil and lots of spices smoked paprika to hone in on those Cajun flavors cayenne pepper, red chili flakes, and cumin.

 Then I toss my mushrooms in the spice-infused oil before I put them on my creamy bed of grits.

 This is just one of the amazing recipes represented in this year’s Black History Month Virtual Potluck.
-Here we are, in our 4th year of the potluck and this year I wanted to truly challenge participants to learn more about our food traditions.
+In our 4th year of the potluck, we are here, and this year I wanted to truly challenge participants to learn more about our food traditions.
 And while plant-based diets seem to a popular trend now, our history shows Black American slaves were early agriculturalists manning farms and incorporating mostly plant-based rations in their diets.

 I am a soul food lover but didn’t know much about its evolution.
 I have my husband to thank for that, a southern boy through and through.
 He never skips a chance to acknowledge pay homage to Black American contributions steeped in West African and Caribbean food traditions.